aalemayhu/fathquice/Conferences/socrates_2016.md

 [SoCraTes][0].
 I would like to collect them here together with the things I have recommended others.
 Thanks to everyone who was kind and shared their knowledge.

+(this is not an extensive list, remembering stuff is hard ;)

 ## Podcasts

 - [Codenewbie][1] - the most supportive community of programmers and people